Immortal215/PHS-Connect-Development/README.md

 ## Overview

 > [!NOTE]
-> PHS Connect is designed to provide a structured and interactive platform for students to discover, join, and manage clubs. 🎉 With features like personalized club recommendations, custom calendars, and streamlined communication tools, the app empowers students to engage more effectively in extracurricular activities.
+> PHS Connect is designed to provide a structured and interactive platform for students @ Prospect HS to discover, join, and manage clubs. 🎉 With features like personalized club recommendations, custom calendars, and streamlined communication tools, the app empowers students to engage more effectively in extracurricular activities.

 ---